 Reproductive health services are available in Cottonwood, Prescott Valley and Prescott health center locations.

-These services are provided at three Yavapai County Community Health Services clinics, located in Prescott, Prescott Valley and Cottonwood.
+These services are provided at all three Yavapai County Community Health Services locations in Prescott, Prescott Valley and Cottonwood.

-For more information and to enroll in the screening program call 634-6835 for the Verde Valley and for the Prescott/Prescott Valley area 442-5491.
+For more information and to enroll in the screening program contact us at 634-6835 for the Verde Valley and for the Prescott/Prescott Valley area 442-5491.